Fire Roasted Tomatoes – Oven or Grill

 Preparing Fire Roasted Tomatoes In The Oven

-Hands down, this is my preferred method of roasting tomatoes.
+Hands down, this is my preferred method to fire roast tomatoes.
 The longer time in the oven seems to melt the tomatoes to a rich, almost candy version of a tomato that the grill (in my humble opinion) can’t touch.

 The preparation is the same: slice the tomatoes in half, stuff them with garlic slivers, and drizzle them with olive oil, salt, and pepper.
 The garlic cooks by stuffing it inside the tomato but doesn’t burn in the oven’s high heat.
 The tomatoes definitely get a bit of a char on the top, but not so much on their bottoms.